Randomized coupled decompositions

 \subsection{SyntheticTest5.
 Range intersection.}

-This example is constructed to demonstrate the importance of using rank reveling QR decomposition when constructing the projection matrix $Q$ in the randomized algorithms.
+This example is constructed to demonstrate the importance of using rank-revealing QR decomposition when constructing the projection matrix $Q$ in the randomized algorithms.
 This results in a possibly smaller oversampling parameter $p$, as discussed in the Subsection~\ref{ssec:randCMF}.

 We consider $m = 500, n_1 = 300$, $n_2 = 200$, and we want to find the approximation of rank $k=30$.
 We separately analyze the influence of rank determination when using RBKI with block dimensions $\ell=1$ and $\ell=2$.